 2 - The above data relates to an investor in the first allotment of each fundraising.
-The precise amount of dividends paid to shareholders by date of allotment is shown on page 64 and above.
+The precise amount of dividends paid to shareholders by date of allotment is shown on pages 69 and 70 and above.

 Timeline of the Company